 Now a civilian, Ulysses Grant was reunited with his family at White Haven, the Missouri plantation where Julia had grown up.
 There he made an unsuccessful attempt at farming, followed by a failed stint in a St. Louis real estate office.
 In 1860, the Grants moved to Galena, Illinois, where Ulysses worked in his father’s leather goods business.

 After the Civil War began in April 1861, Grant became a colonel of the 21st Illinois Volunteers.
 Later that summer, President Abraham Lincoln (1809-1865) made Grant a brigadier general.
 Grant’s first major victory came in February 1862, when his troops captured Fort Donelson in Tennessee.
-When the Confederate general in charge of the fort asked about terms of surrender, Grant famously replied, “No terms except an unconditional and immediate surrender can be accepted.”
+When the Confederate general in charge of the fort asked about terms of surrender for the Battle of Fort Donelson, Grant famously replied, “No terms except an unconditional and immediate surrender can be accepted.”

 Five days later, on April 14, Lincoln was assassinated by Confederate sympathizer John Wilkes Booth (1838-1865) while attending a play at Ford’s Theatre in Washington, D.C.
 Grant and his wife had been invited to accompany the president that night but declined in order to visit family.